LuigiS-R/DAIC-AI-Got-This/README.md

 ## 🔬 기술 구현 요약
 > 사용한 AI 모델이나 파이프라인, 적용 기술을 작성해주세요.

+- Exam Generation Pipeline
+Document Parsing - The system uses Upstage Document Parsing tool to perform extraction of structured HTML content from the uploaded PDF lecture slides
+HTML Preprocessing - HTML Content is additionally cleaned up using BeautifullSoup and then split into logical slide-like sections for further processing

+Summarization – Each subsequent section is summarized using prompt-engineered calls to the Solar AI (solar-pro model).
+This summarization is batch-processed and executed asynchronously and in parallel using *ThreadPoolExecutor* and *asyncio*, reducing delays and enabling efficient document processing.

+Question Generation with Dynamic Prompting - Based on the slide summary JSON, questions are dynamically generated using prompt-engineered calls to the Solar AI (solar-pro model).
+The result is a clean, type-consistent JSON output categorized into multiple-choice, true/false, short answer, and essay formats each paired with answers.

+- Exam Grading Pipeline
+Answer Key Extraction - The system uses Upstage Document Parsing tool to perform extraction of the answer keys provided by the professor.
+Answers are automatically categorized into 4 sections (MCQ, T/F, Numerical an Short Answer)

+Student Answer Extracton - The system uses Upstage Document OCR in order to scan the image versions of the answers and convert into machine-readable JSON

+Extraction of answers - Since the output may be unstructured or noisy, prompt engineering with solar-pro language model is used.
+Together, OCR and prompt-based structuring form a robust pipeline for convering messy student answers sheets into clean data.

+AI-Powered Grading Logic -  Grading is automatically handled based on the type of answer:

+MCQ & True/False: Evaluated through case-insensitive direct comparison.

+Numerical: Supports value matching with tolerance.
+For example, if the correct answer is 12 but the OCR/extraction system reads it as 1 2, full credit is still awarded.

+Short Answer: Graded using semantic similarity scoring via prompt-based evaluation with Solar AI.
+This returns a confidence score ranging from 0.0 to 1.0.
+The scoring leverages large language models (LLMs) that apply contextual understanding and natural language inference to assess the quality of the response.

 ## 🧰 기술 스택 및 시스템 아키텍처
 > 사용한 언어 및 프레임워크를 작성하고 시스템 아키텍처 이미지를 첨부해주세요.

+Frontend: HTML, CSS (pure/static)
+Backend: Node.js (Express)
+Database: SQLite3 (file-based local DB)
+API Protocol: RESTful (handling GET and POST requests) External Services: Upstage APIs (Document OCR & Parsing), OpenAI API (for Solar AI) AI Models: Solar AI (accessed via Upstage's solar-pro model using Python)
+Storage: Local file system (for PDFs, JSONs, cache)
+AI Logic: Implemented in Python (FastAPI), integrated into Node.js backend
+Concurrency: Asynchronous + parallel processing using asyncio and ThreadPoolExecutor Prompt Engineering: Used extensively for summarization, question generation, answer parsing, and grading

+[User (Browser)]
+      ↓
+ [HTML/CSS Frontend]
+      ↓
+  [Node.js Backend]
+      ↓            ↘
+[SQLite3 DB]   [Python AI Module]
+      ↓          ↙          ↘        ↘
+[Local File Storage]   [OpenAI API]   [Upstage API]
+                             ↓
+                        [Solar AI]

 ## 🔧 설치 및 사용 방법
 > 리포지토리 클론 이후 application을 실행할 수 있는 명령어를 작성해주세요.